composer/composer/doc/00-intro.md

 curl -sS https://getcomposer.org/installer | php -- --install-dir=bin
 ```

-#### Globally
+#### mac

 You can place this file anywhere you wish.
 If you put it in your `PATH`,
-you can access it globally.
+you can access it brew install.
 On unixy systems you can even make it
 executable and invoke it without `php`.

 You can run these commands to easily access `composer` from anywhere on your system: